Central Ohio baker raising funds for Ukraine

 Downing is the owner and baker of Pechka Bakery, and she is doing the fundraising on top of her full-time job.

-Pechka Bakery started near the end of 2020.
+Pechka Bakery started out of Downing’s home near the end of 2020.
 Usually, Downing fulfills a few orders a week for Eastern European sweets, but her fundraising for Ukraine has her doing much more.

 For the month of March, all of the cookie proceeds are going to humanitarian efforts helping Ukrainians.

-With close ties to the region, Downing said she felt the need to help.
+With close ties to the region, Downing said she felt the need to help, with her mother being Ukrainian and her father being Russian.